geonetwork/doc/source/administrator-guide/configuring-the-catalog/system-configuration.rst

 .. figure:: img/settings.png

-Since the settings form is a long form, the 'save' button is repeated between the sections and will save all settings.
+Since the settings form is a long form, the ``save`` button is repeated between the sections and will save all settings.

 Catalog description